-FUTURE LAND USE PLAN
+Findings & Recommendations

+NORTHERN HAMLETS MASTER PLAN

-A Future Land Use Plan is an illustration of a community's collective vision for future growth and development.
+A Future Land Use Plan (FLUP) is an illustration of a community's collective vision for future growth and development.
+A FLUP is not zoning, but it meant to inform future zoning decisions.
 Protection of the of the Northern Hamlets' small town feel as well as the conservation of their natural areas and working lands will be critical in balancing future growth and development with maintenance of their character and charm.
 The Future Land Use Plan is intended to guide future development within the Northern Hamlets based on the identification of specific Place Types that describe the types and character of uses that are intended in each area.

 PLACE TYPES

 Hamlet Center Node

 The Hamlet Center Node Place Type is intended to be an area of concentrated activity at the center of the Hamlets of Mottville and Skaneateles Falls that may contain mixed-use buildings with first floor commercial businesses or services and upper floors with residential uses.
 Commercial uses are intended to have a small footprint of less than 3,000 square feet (see pages 54-57).

 Rural Agriculture

 The Rural Agriculture Place Type is characteristic of the rural landscape that surrounds the Hamlet Centers.
 These areas may contain rural residences on lots of two acres or more as well as working agriculture.
 These areas may also exhibit farm-based businesses or agritourism operations that are connected to the enjoyment of the agricultural landscape.

 Hamlet Residential

 The Hamlet Residential Place Type is characteristic of the more dense settlement patterns associated with the Northern Hamlets.
 This area is located within the town water district.
 Lot sizes are generally one half acre, but can be larger.
 A diversity of housing types can be found within this place type including single-family, two-family, town-house, accessory dwelling units, and multifamily.

 Hamlet Commercial

 The Hamlet Commercial Place Type is intended to foster commercial uses that are compatible with the Hamlet setting.
 These may be mixed-use buildings or properties that contain smaller scale retail or service establishments in combination with residential multi-family residences.
 Hamlet commercial may also be restaurants, hotels, farm-based businesses such as a brewery or distillery, or other operation that benefits from the rural setting of the hamlets and may attract visitors from outside the Northern Hamlets.

 Office Industrial

 The Office Industrial Place Type is typical of the Skaneateles Park North Business Park and the Baxter manufacturing campus.
 Office Industrial uses may combine business offices with manufacturing operations and generally employ a regional workforce that is likely to come from outside of the Northern Hamlets.

 Open Space

 The Open Space Place Type is typical of the Skaneateles Creek corridor through the Northern Hamlets.
-These areas consist of woodlands, wetland areas, and have high ecological and aesthetic valley.
+These areas consist of woodlands, wetland areas, and have high ecological and aesthetic value.
 They may contain active and passive recreation uses such as parks, playgrounds, and trails.

-Findings & Recommendations

-Potential infill development site

-JORDAN ROAD

-THE
+These are a areas where the Town seeks to provide for future conservation.

-Mottville Hamlet Center Node

-Strategic infill development at the intersection of Jordan Road and Mottville Road can help to establish a small node of activity in the center of the Mottville Hamlet.
+Mottville Hamlet Center Node Strategic infill development at the intersection of Jordan Road and Mottville Road can help to establish a small node of activity in the center of the Mottville Hamlet.
 Investment in pedestrian infrastructure such as sidewalks, crosswalks, and bumpouts help to slow traffic and improve safety.
 The addition of street trees in the hamlet can also help to establish a sense of place.
 Lastly, onstreet parking could be added in the hamlet center which would help to slow traffic further as well as provide needed parking for local businesses.

+GRAF

+60

 Proposed